 - Take the exit toward Bang Lamung after about 1.5km you will be on Route 3.
-Travel a further 300 meters along Route 3 and you will come to the entry road on your left.
-This is a restricted usage road but there is only about another 400 meters to travel.
+Continue traveling 300 meters along Route 3 and you will come to the entry road on your left.
+Turn left and continue about another 400 meters.

 - Travel along that road for about 350 meters and you will come to the Land Transport Office on your right.

-The process to get a Thai Drivers License is really quite simple as long as you have your documents in order when you go to make the application.
+In conclusion, it is really quite simple to get a Thai Drivers License.
+Having your documents in order when you go to make the application helps this process tremendously.
 It’s best to go to the office around 0800 hours, the queue starts to form around that time.